Arslan Isra'il: Political life

 Karakhanids were defeated by Arslan's forces several times.
 Arslan also supported Ali Tigin during the Karakhanid civil war.
-Finally in 1025, Karakhanid ruler Yusuf Kadyr Khagan met with Mahmud of Ghazni to form a coalition against Kınık.
+Finally in 1025, Karakhanid sultan Yusuf Kadir met with Mahmud of Ghazni to form a coalition against Kınık.
 (Ghaznavids were a Turkic clan which had founded an empire in what is now Afghanistan and Pakistan.)
 The threat was too big for the tribe and Arslan relocated his tribe in the deserts.
 However, Arslan and his son Qutalmish were taken prisoner by Mahmud.
 There are two alternative stories of his surrender.
 According to Jean Paul Roux, he was captured in a battle.
 But according to Islam Encyclopaedia, Mahmud arrested Arslan by a plot.
 He invited Arslan for peace talks.
 During the dinner following the talks, Arslan as well as his son Qutalmish were arrested and the soldiers accompanying them were killed.
 Mahmud sent Arslan and Qutalmish to Kalinjar Fort (which is now in India).